Penetration Testing in the Cloud: Ensuring Safety in AWS Environments

 - Metasploit: A comprehensive framework for penetration testing, vulnerability assessment, and exploitation.

-- Nmap: A network scanning tool used for discovering hosts and services on a network.
+- Nmap: A network scanning tool for discovering network hosts and services.

 - Burp Suite: A web vulnerability scanner that helps identify security issues in web applications.